gfe--gluten free easily

 Some recipes require a dusting of bread crumbs.
 Gluten-free bread crumbs or often even almond flour can work in their place, but I prefer my corn pudding without bread crumbs.

-There are four recipes for corn pudding in one of my favorite cookbooks, which is a spiral-bound collection of recipes from our church members.
+There are four different recipes for corn pudding in one of my favorite cookbooks, which is a spiral-bound collection of recipes from our church members.

 Don’t you love those types of cookbooks?
 The ones that contain the tried and true recipes of people you love.